donaldlopez82/Ecommerce/README.md

 # MERN ECOMMERCE

+Comic & Collectibles E-Commerce Website

-This project is an e-commerce web application designed for fans of comics, graphic novels, and pop-culture collectibles.
-The platform allows users to browse a catalog of comic books and collectible items, view product details, and add items to a shopping cart for purchase.
+This project is an e-commerce web application designed for fans of comics, graphic novels, and collectibles.
+The applcation allows users to browse a catalog of comic books and collectible items, view product details, and add items to a shopping cart for purchase.

+The application was built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
+These technologies work together to create a full-stack web application with a responsive front-end, a scalable back-end, and a database for storing product and user information.

-The goal of this project is to demonstrate full-stack web development concepts such as dynamic product listings, user interaction, and responsive design while creating a shopping experience tailored for collectors and comic enthusiasts.
+The goal of this project is to demonstrate full-stack web development concepts such as dynamic product listings, API integration, database management, and responsive design while creating an engaging shopping experience for collectors and comic enthusiasts.

 # Steps